Skip to main content

 When do ESPR delegated acts come into effect?

 Delegated acts typically provide 18 to 36 months between publication and the compliance deadline.
-For the earliest product categories (textiles, electronics), delegated acts are expected to be adopted in 2025–2026, putting compliance deadlines in the 2027–2028 window.
+Iron and steel is first, with a delegated act targeted for 2026 and compliance around 2028.
+Textiles, tyres, and aluminium follow with delegated acts targeted for 2027 and compliance around 2029.
 Timelines can shift depending on preparatory study completion and stakeholder consultation processes.

 Do all ESPR delegated acts require a Digital Product Passport?